Search engine algorithms are super complicated.

 - The topic of the site.
 This is important, because a site’s declared topic is how Hummingbird will rank it.
 Hummingbird figures out the topic of the site by analyzing the most important pages (home page and About page), and by crawling the main navigation.

 - Our findings.
 In each section, we’ll show the various topics and how the content performs.
 One of the important data points here is the “keyword rankings per page.”
-This is the average number of keywords, ranking in Google, that each page has.
-Higher is better, because it means that a given page could potentially rank for dozens of queries.
-(We measured all US searches greater than five per month.)
+This is the average number of keywords, ranking in Google’s search results, that each page has.
+Higher is better, because it means that a given page could potentially rank for dozens of search queries.
+(We measured all US search queries greater than five per month.)

 We scored each site based on three things:

-- Satisfactory Coverage: This number reports how often the topic/keyword appears on the site.
+- Satisfactory Coverage: This number reports how often the topic/search keyword appears on the site.
 In order for a topic to be considered satisfactorily covered, it should appear on a minimum of 2.5% of the pages of the site.
 All of the keywords/topics that we detail below have satisfactory coverage.

 - Relative Gap Topics: A high relative gap number is bad.
 It shows that the page mentioned few keywords that are related to the topic under discussion.

 - Absolute Gap Topics: Absolute gaps take place when a site has no site-wide mention of a topic or keyword that is considered semantically relevant to the stated topic of the website.
 This is especially bad news.
-The higher the absolute gap topic score, the worse the site performs in Hummingbird.
+The higher the absolute gap topic score, the worse the site performs in Hummingbird search results for relevant search queries.

 Now, let’s check out the data.